 It is true, indeed, that when you just read a speech, the message rarely comes across as natural, truthful, one’s own words.
-Seth Godin recently wrote a blog about it.

 Well, during presentations, something quite similar can happen, and it can happen in three different ways:

 When a presenter reads from slides, the same subliminal lack of connection occurs.
 It can all sound just too prepared, too mechanical.
 It can look too much like a plan, a strategy, and if you’re in the audience you can feel like you’re the target of that plan.
 The slides being used are working like a teleprompter (and a poorly positioned one at that…)